 To propagate your Anthurium crystallinum by stem cuttings, follow the steps below.

-Step 1: Choose a stem that has vivid aerial nodes along with 1-2 leaves.
+Step 1: Choose a stem with vivid aerial nodes and 1-2 leaves.

-Step 2: Make sure you are using a sharp instrument while taking cuttings.
-Cut the stem just an inch below the nodes.
+Step 2: Cut the stem just an inch below the nodes.

 Step 3: Now, the stem thus obtained is ready to be propagated.

-At this point, you can apply rooting hormone to the cuttings.
+At this point, you can apply the rooting hormone to the cuttings.
 However, the step is optional.

-Step 4: Now, propagate the stem either in soil or water medium.
+Step 4: Now, propagate the stem either in soil or water.

-If you are using soil propagation, make sure to bury the nodes in the soil.
+If you are using soil propagation, bury the nodes in the soil.
 Alternatively, dip the nodes into the water if you are propagating in water.

 The cuttings will start producing roots in 2-4 weeks.

 Likewise, it shows the signs of drooling, pawing at the mouth, and vomiting in pets and causes skin and eye irritation if you touch the sap.

 Thus, I advise you to keep the plant away from the reach of children and pets.